Mystic: my first Avatar ficcy, and of course its Zutara its so sexeh, dont deny it. if you dont like the pairing dont read please!

 She heard Zuko gasp out, and felt his skin press against her palms.
 She opened her eyes to find his back arched, his eyes shut and his expression showing that of relief.
 The bruise was gone, so she concentrated on the cut.

 Zuko could feel the pain fade away… His skin was tingling beneath her fingers.
-The water was cold against his warmed skin, but that didn't matter in this moment.
-When he felt her hands press down more firmly on his wound he opened his eyes to watch her.
+The water was cold against his warmed skin, but that didn't matter at this moment.
+When he felt her hands press down more firmly on his wound, he opened his eyes to watch her.
 It was fascinating, this ability she had; to soothe away the pain.
-She had the ability to make his skin tingle and his muscles to relax beneath her touch.
+She had the ability to make his skin tingle and his muscles relax beneath her touch.

 He wanted to know her secret.
-He wondered if this ability she had did more than heal physical wounds, but emotional wounds as well.
-He could see it was only water bending, but as he watched her he felt spellbound.
+He wondered if this ability she had did more than heal physical wounds, but emotional scars as well.
+He could see it was only water bending, but as he watched her, he felt spellbound.
 Zuko was certain there was more to this ability of hers than the water.

 There had to be.

 His eyes flickered to her face, but she was too focused on his stomach to notice.
-She needed to make sure the internal bleeding was gone, and there were no other life threatening injuries.
-When she healed with water she often lost focus of that around her, and concentrated on the wound.
-She could never explain the trance she went into when she let the water take control of her as she bended it to her will.
+She needed to make sure the internal bleeding was gone, and there were no other life-threatening injuries.
+When she healed with her water, she often lost focus of that around her and concentrated on the wound.
+Katara could never explain the trance she went into when she let the water take control of her as she bended it to her will.

 When she noticed him still staring at her, she moved to pull back her hands from his body, only to be stopped when he grasped her wrists.
-Katara winced visible finally remembering the bruise; Zuko too also seemed to come to this realization.
-He released her other hand before bringing her right hand closer to inspect.
+Katara winced visibly, finally remembering the bruise; Zuko too also seemed to come to this realization.
+He released her other hand before bringing her right-hand closer to inspect.